 Customers are often confused about the difference between campaigns, dashboards and client user accounts.

 If you've already set up a campaign, imported their data using integrations, and designed a client marketing dashboard, why do you have to go through the extra step of creating a client user account?

-Think of it this way: Campaigns are used to house marketing channel (integration) date, and dashboards, as well as to organize the scheduled reports for each customer.
+Think of it this way: Campaigns are used to house marketing channel (integration) data, and dashboards, as well as to organize the scheduled reports for each customer.

 But as the original account owner, you have the choice as to who can login and view that data.
 You don't ever NEED to create any staff or client user accounts if you don't want staff/clients to login and work within the platform.